A video shows a sick, possibly starving polar bear on Baffin Island in the Canadian Arctic.

 We don’t have starving polar bears, we don’t have polar bears facing hard times because of ice.
 As long as we have four seasons — spring, summer, fall, winter — nothing’s going to change.

-Update [14 December 2017]: Updated with comments from hunters in First Nations communities on Baffin Island.
+Update [14 December 2017]: Updated with comments from hunters in First Nations communities on Baffin Island and reworded claim to accommodate the possibility of non-starvation sickness.